CheckPointSW/CloudGuardIaaS/terraform/azure/nva-into-existing-hub/README.md

-# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure
+# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure - Public Preview

 This Terraform module deploys Check Point CloudGuard Network Security vWAN NVA solution into an existing vWAN Hub in Azure.
 As part of the deployment the following resources are created: